Matura: Croatia

-In the Czech Republic
+Czech Republic

 The official term for matura in the Czech Republic is maturita or maturitní zkouška.
-In 2010 the Czech Republic introduced a system of state exams, which divided the previous system into two parts.
+In 2010, the Czech Republic introduced a system of state exams, which divided the previous system into two parts.
 The first is the state exam, which consists of two compulsory subjects: Czech language and literature and either a foreign language (mostly English, but also German, Russian, Spanish or French) or mathematics (the combination is chosen by students).
 The second part consists of Czech language and literature and at least two, but usually three, "profile" subjects, which vary between schools.
 Gymnázium (similar to grammar school) students usually choose from: